-John Winthrop, the writer of the journal, was a well-educated upperclass Englishman.
+John Winthrop, the writer of the journal, was a well-educated upper-class Englishman.
 Although a moderately successful lawyer, he left it all to join the Massachusetts Bay Company.
-Motivating his decision was a personal inclination toward Puritanism and distress over the religious condition of Europe.
+Motivating his decision was a personal inclination toward Puritanism and distress over the spiritual condition of Europe.
 Puritans believed that the Church of England was cluttered with leftover practices from Roman Catholicism which they wished to eliminate.
-As the journal tells us, the company sailed on this day March 29, 1630 from Cowes to Yarmouth.
+As the journal tells us, the company sailed from Cowes to Yarmouth on March 29, 1630.
 Unable to get satisfactory wind the ship was back at Cowes by Sunday the 4th of April.

-Since, on the whole, he was humble, tactful and moderate, even his critics were willing to vote for him again.
+Since, on the whole, he was humble, tactful, and moderate, even his critics were willing to vote for him again.
 His experience with the law and managing an English manor made him a capable leader.
-He generally lived out the brotherly love and intense religiosity which he advocated in his "Model of Christian Charity."
+He generally lived out the brotherly love and intense religiosity advocated in his "Model of Christian Charity."
 Many duties fell to him, such as dividing land and establishing towns.

 It was Winthrop who presided over the court which banished Anne Hutchinson.
-To him it seemed wrong to allow non-Puritans to subvert the community God had so graciously given them.
+To him, allowing non-Puritans to subvert the community God had so graciously given them seemed wrong.
 The "heretical" and irritating woman had to go.
 His treatment of her case was in keeping with his theory.
 There are two kinds of liberty, he maintained.
-The first is a natural liberty, the liberty which enables a person to do good or evil.
-It always tends to corruption, until it reaches a point it cannot endure any restraint, however justified.
-The other liberty is internal and moral, the liberty of love such as wife has under husband and Church under the authority of Christ.
+The first is natural liberty, which enables a person to do good or evil.
+It always tends to corruption, until it reaches a point it cannot endure any restraint, however, justified.
+The other liberty is internal and moral, the liberty of love, such as the wife has under the husband and the Church under the authority of Christ.